Philomathean Society

-The Philomathean Society /ˌfaɪloʊˈmeɪθiən/ of the University of Pennsylvania is a collegiate literary society, the oldest student group at the university, and a claimant to the title of the oldest continuously-existing literary society in the United States.
+Philomathean Society /ˌfaɪloʊˈmeɪθiən/ of the University of Pennsylvania is a collegiate literary society, the oldest student group at the university, and the oldest continuously-existing collegiate literary society in the United States.
 Founded in 1813, its goal is "to promote the learning of its members and to increase the academic prestige of the University."
-Philomathean is derived from the Greek philomath, which means "a lover of learning."
-The motto of the Philomathean Society is Sic itur ad astra (Latin for "thus we proceed to the stars").

 History

-"Philo," as members refer to the Society, was founded October 2, 1813, by all thirteen members of the junior class, its original purpose being "the advancement of learning;" a counterweight and complement to Penn's academic coursework.
+Philomathean Society, was founded on October 2, 1813, by all thirteen members of the junior class, its original purpose being "the advancement of learning;" a counterweight and complement to Penn's academic coursework.
 In the first meeting, the title of Moderator was chosen for the Society’s presiding officer; two Censores Morum were appointed by the third meeting, who were given the responsibility, maintained to this day, of fining members for various real or imaginary infractions.
 Philo’s first meeting was on Friday night, at which time it would remain up to the present day.
 Minutes of the Society’s Meetings have been kept (relatively) faithfully in large leather-bound volumes since the first Meeting.
 Members still sign the Recorder’s Roll upon their initiation into the Society, following the tradition started by the founders.
 Early meetings were dominated by spirited debates and literary exercises where members would present original research, essays, or literary productions; both practices have continued through the present day.

 When the University of Pennsylvania moved its campus from Ninth Street to West Philadelphia in 1872, four rooms at the top of College Hall were specifically built for the use of the Society and its rival Zelosophic Society.
 After the first collapse of the Zelosophic Society in 1872, the former Zelo rooms reverted to Philo.

 The Society is credited with helping to found entire academic departments, including American Civilization, Comparative Literature, and History of Science, and many campus groups and publications, including the Daily Pennsylvanian and the Mask and Wig Club.

 In 1858, the Society published the first complete English translation of the Rosetta Stone.
 The work was performed solely by three undergraduate members, Charles R. Hale, S. Huntington Jones, and Henry Morton.
-The translation quickly sold out two editions, and was internationally hailed as a monumental work of scholarship.
+The translation quickly sold out two editions and was internationally hailed as a monumental work of scholarship.
 In 1988, the British Museum bestowed the honor of including the Philomathean Rosetta Stone Report in its select bibliography of the most important works ever published on the Rosetta Stone.
 The Philomathean Society maintains a full-scale cast of the stone in its meeting room, along with several original lithograph prints of the report.